San Francisco Zoo: Second door incident

 In August 2018, former zookeeper Trisha Cassianni reported an incident involving a nine-year-old male gorilla named Hasani.
 While working in the gorilla building, Cassianni heard her coworker shout a warning to Hasani.
 She observed the ape partially pulling open a hydraulic door.
 Although keepers managed to distract Hasani and relocate him safely, investigation revealed that the door had malfunctioned due to hydraulic fluid leakage.
 Records indicated two previous instances of door malfunctions and repairs in the months leading up to the incident.
 Cassianni expressed concern that had the keepers been in the adjacent space, the situation could have resulted in a catastrophic outcome.

 Legal and contract violations

-On June 18, 2019, the Sunshine Ordinance Task Force unanimously found the San Francisco Zoological Society (SFZS) in violation of the San Francisco Sunshine Ordinance and California Public Records Act for its failure to respond to requested records from Justin Barker, in his efforts gain insight into the inner workings of the San Francisco Zoo.
+On June 18, 2019, the Sunshine Ordinance Task Force unanimously found the San Francisco Zoological Society (SFZS) in violation of the San Francisco Sunshine Ordinance and California Public Records Act for its failure to respond to requests for records from Justin Barker, in his efforts to gain insight into the inner workings of the San Francisco Zoo.
 It was noted that the zoo was also breaching its lease agreement with San Francisco, which mandates public access to operational information.
 The San Francisco Zoological Society, a non-profit managing the zoo under a public-private partnership since 1993, receives $4.2 million annually from the city.